yduan-ug/MarinaDuan/README.md

-- 👋 Hi, I’m Yingchun Duan, currently based in Galway, Ireland and super looking forward to relocating in the European Continent.
+- 👋 Hi, I’m Yingchun Duan, currently based in Ireland and super looking forward to relocating in the European Continent.
 - 👀 I’m enthusiatic of Java backend with Devops, React JavaScript frontend, and Deep Reinforcement Learning.
-- 🌱 I’m currently taking my two-year full-time master in Software Design & Devlopment learning and will graduate in 2023
+- 🌱 I’m about to finish my two-year full-time master in Software Design & Devlopment learning.
 - 🎯 I want to qualify myself as a competent junior software developer.
 - 💞️ My Research Project is Urban Traffic Simulation Using Reinforcement Learning.
-If you work in the similar topic/area, supper willing to discuss with you!
+If you work in the similar topic/area, I am supper willing to discuss with you!
 - 📫 Email Address: yingchunduannuig@gmail.com
 ```
 public class SoftwareDeveloper {